Aiven-Open/klaw-docs/docs/docs/howto/clusterconnectivity/kafka-cluster-ssl-protocol.rst

-Connect to Apache Kafka® cluster using SSL protocol
+Connect to Apache Kafka cluster using SSL protocol
 ===================================================

 Connecting Apache Kafka cluster and Klaw allows you to easily manage and enforce governance policies for topics, ACLs, and more on your Kafka cluster.